Initiation of Student Conduct Process

 Section D: Organizations

-When student groups are accused of Code of Conduct violations, an informal investigation for student groups will be conducted by a student conduct administrator.
-When student groups are accused of organizational violations, an informal investigation for student groups will be conducted by a student conduct administrator a member of the University community, at the discretion of the Dean of Students or designee.
+When student groups are accused of Code of Conduct violations, an informal investigation for student groups shall be conducted by a student conduct administrator.
+When student groups are accused of organizational violations, an informal investigation for student groups shall be conducted by a student conduct administrator a member of the University community, at the discretion of the Dean of Students or designee.